Jinchao Xu: Awards and honors

+In 2022, he was elected as Fellow of the European Academy of Sciences.
+In 2023, he was elected as Fellow of the Academia Europaea.

 Xu received the Liu Memorial Award at Cornell University in 1988, the Natural Science Award from the National Academy of Science in China in 1989, and the Schlumberger Foundation Award in 1993.
 In 1995, Xu's research accomplishments were recognized with the first Feng Kang Prize for Scientific Computing from the Chinese Academy of Sciences.
 In honor of his achievements in computational mathematics research and teaching, he received the Humboldt Award for Senior U.S. Scientists in 2005.
 He also received the Research Award for National Outstanding Youth (Class B) in 2006 in China.
 In 2019, Xu was named a Fellow of the American Association for the Advancement of Science(AAAS).